John Warner: Honors

 On December 12, 2008, the Office of the Director of National Intelligence awarded Warner the first ever National Intelligence Distinguished Public Service Medal.
 In 2008, Warner delivered the Waldo Family Lecture on International Relations at Old Dominion University.

 On January 8, 2009, the Secretary of the Navy announced the Navy would name the next Virginia-class submarine after John Warner.
-USS John Warner (SSN-785) is the twelfth Virginia-class submarine and was commissioned on August 1, 2015 at a ceremony at Naval Station Norfolk.
+USS John Warner (SSN-785) is the twelfth Virginia-class submarine and was commissioned on August 1, 2015, at a ceremony at Naval Station Norfolk.

-On February 19, 2009 the British Embassy in Washington, D.C., announced that Queen Elizabeth II would name John Warner an honorary Knight Commander for his work strengthening the American-British military alliance.
-As a person who is not a British citizen (or a citizen of a country which acknowledges the British monarch as their own monarch), the title of Knight Commander of the Most Excellent Order of the British Empire only allowed Warner to put the Post-nominal letters KBE after his name.
+On February 19, 2009, the British Embassy in Washington, D.C., announced that Queen Elizabeth II would name John Warner an honorary Knight Commander for his work strengthening the American-British military alliance.
+As a person who was not a British citizen (or a citizen of a country which acknowledges the British monarch as their own monarch), the title of Knight Commander of the Most Excellent Order of the British Empire only allowed Warner to put the Post-nominal letters KBE after his name.

 The annual Senator John W. Warner Award is given to a third year undergraduate student at the University of Virginia who exhibits a serious, convincing ambition to seek future election to public office.
 This award honors an individual who strives for service in an elected office, whether it is a part-time city council position or a full-time legislative or executive office.
 Successful candidates demonstrate the required courage to stand up and ask fellow citizens for their valued vote.
 The award of up to $3,000 funds a research project in an area that will inform the recipient's future career as an elected official.
 Award recipients include: John Jacob Nay, Casey Enders, James Linville, and Sarah Buckley.

 On May 2, 2013, Warner and United States Marine Corps representatives broke ground for the Senator John W. Warner Center for Advanced Military Studies at Marine Corps University in Quantico, Virginia.
 The Warner Center is home to the Marine Corps Command and Staff College, School of Advanced Warfighting and College of Distance Education and Training, and the Brigadier General Simmons Center for Marine Corps History, including the archives of the Marine Corps and the history division.